Fran Beaumont

 Janelle Ragland

-Janelle Ragland, from Lynchburg Virginia, is a dancer and an International Social Justice Studies major, with a focus on Nonprofit Organization and Management, at Virginia Commonwealth University.
-She has immersed herself in the dance world for 16 years, training at LeeAnne Ashley Studio of Dance in Bedford, VA and with various companies across the East Coast in all genres of dance.
-Starr Foster Dance is excited to have her on their team as an intern for the 2023/2024 Season and a guest performer in Adjusting to the Dark.
+Janelle Ragland (Guest Artist) from Lynchburg, Virginia, graduated from Virginia Commonwealth University with a BA in International Social Justice Studies, with a minor in Nonprofit Organization and Management.
+She has immersed herself in the dance world for 16 years, training at LeeAnne Ashley Studio of Dance in Bedford, VA, and with various companies across the East Coast in all genres of dance.
+Janelle was an SFD Intern from 2022-2024 as well as a guest artist for Adjusting to the Dark and Page to Stage III.
+In the Fall of 2025, Janelle will begin to pursue her Master’s Degree in International Relations.